A Tragic Situation – What Should We Do?

 On January 22nd, 2015, a woman in the Lindy Hop community on the East Coast (not in Los Angeles), created a blog which had only one entry.
 In it, she detailed how she was sexually assaulted by a prominent, nationally-known Swing dance instructor (who has taught and performed in LA before).
 She was only 18 at the time of the incident, and the instructor was much older.

 She wrote with much eloquence and honesty.
-Although she was not raped, it was heartbreaking to read.
+It was heartbreaking to read.

 Shortly after she posted her story, two other women came forward with very similar stories of sexual assault by the same instructor.
 One involved rape, and she told her story in a heartfelt Vimeo video before it was recently taken down (I do not know why it was removed).
 Subsequently, even more women have come forward.